hsudml/playToLearn/README.md

 ## Game

-Nate's game can be viewed/downloaded via the repo.
+Nate's game can be viewed/downloaded via the [source repo](https://github.com/hsudml/playToLearn/tree/master/source).
 There is a demo version using the Mozilla Unity WebVR assets (and totally not at all working correctly at present).

 ## Handout